-We Perform Grant Wood art authentication.
-Grant Wood appraisal.
-Grant Wood certificates of authenticity (COA).
-Grant Wood analysis, research, scientific tests, full art authentications.
+We perform Grant Wood art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Grant Wood or we will sell it for you.
 Grant Wood was an American Regionalist painter born in Iowa to Quaker parents.
 He is perhaps best-known for his famous painting American Gothic.
 This painting was created at the height of his career and features all of the ironic and historical meanings that Wood liked to incorporate in his Regional paintings.
 The farmer in this painting was actually his dentist.

 Wood’s father moved with his family from Iowa to Cedar Rapids in 1901.
 As a young boy, Wood discovered his talent for art and was very active in school.
 He created scenery for the school plays and also illustrated for his high school yearbook.
 With his friend Marvin Cone, Wood also volunteered often with the Cedar Rapids Art Association.
 Immediately after he graduated from high school, Wood left Cedar Rapids for Minneapolis, where he attended art school.
 Wood returned to Cedar Rapids in 1911 and was a teacher in a one room school house in the country.

 In 1913, Wood moved to Chicago, where he attended the Art Institute.
 While in Chicago, Wood also worked for a silversmith.
 He was eventually called to duty and served in World War I as a camouflage painter.
 After the war, Wood returned to Cedar Rapids and taught art in the public school system.
 From 1920 to 1928, Wood travelled with his friend Marvin Cone to Europe, where they studied all of the current trends in European painting, focusing mostly on Impressionism.